Policies

 A website is a publication.
 Creating a website, or posting an electronic version of an NREL publication on a website, constitutes worldwide publishing of that information.
 NREL's Publication Policy includes information on the necessary reviews and approvals for web publishing.

 NREL policies also cover Intellectual Property and Technology Transfer.
 Because NREL employees are obligated to protect proprietary information, these policies define limitations to disclosing laboratory inventions or other categories of proprietary data.
 These policies apply to publishing NREL information or publications on the web.
-For more information, contact Paul White in the NREL Office of General Counsel.
+For more information, contact the NREL Office of General Counsel.

 Government Standards